This newsletter in English 31 October 2007

 European tourism portal

-On October 24th and 25th, 2007 the new Internet portal of the trade unions in the tourism sector was introduced to the public at a meeting in Portimao (Portugal).
-The web page provides special information for workers' representatives in travel and tourism companies and has an area of its own for European works councils.
-The contents are further completed within the next months and are available in English, French and German.
+On 24th and 25th October 2007 the new Internet portal of the trade unions in the tourism sector was presented to the public at a conference in Portimão (Portugal).
+The website provides specific information for workers' representatives in travel and tourism companies and has its own area for European works councils.
+The content will be added in the coming months and is available in English, French and German.

 Goodyear network

-The trade unions have founded networks in many multinational enterprises to exchange information between workers' representatives worldwide, a preliminary stage to the world works council.
-There is such a network organized by the international federation of the chemistry trade unions (ICEM) at the U.S. tyre manufacturer Goodyear since 1999.
-News and comments can be found in different languages on a Blog established specifically on the Internet.
-The network sends a newsletter out under the title "Global Solidarity" in English, French, Spanish and German once till twice every year.
+In many multinational companies unions have established networks to exchange information between workers' representatives around the world, a precursor to the world works council.
+There has been such a network since 1999 for the U.S. tire manufacturer Goodyear, organized by the International Federation of Chemical Workers' Unions (ICEM).
+News and comments are provided in different languages on a specially established Blog on the Internet.
+Once or twice a year the network sends a newsletter titled "Global Solidarity" in English, French, Spanish and German.

-Since 50 years the European Social Fund (ESF) hasn't only supported structurally weak regions at the creation of new jobs but also persons looking for employment at the further education.
-The European Commission has set up a web page in 23 languages now.
-With a click on the map it can be found out to which countries money flows and which projects are sponsored.
+For 50 years the European Social Fund (ESF) not only helped structurally weak regions at the creation of new jobs but also job seekers in the further education and training.
+The European Commission has now set up a website in 23 languages.
+Clicking on the map it can be determined to which countries funds go and which projects are sponsored.

-We have arranged numerous further interesting links in a links collection.
+We have compiled many other interesting links in a collection of links.

 11. New publications